kvutien/Doc-Github_in_VSCode/README.md

 *Electron was originally developed by GitHub and is now maintained by the Electron team at GitHub.
 It has gained popularity due to its ability to simplify the development process for desktop applications, allowing web developers to leverage their existing skills to create native-like applications.
 Some well-known applications built with Electron include Visual Studio Code, Slack, and Discord, as well as the AI Coding assistants Cursor and Windsurf.*

 # Quick look at git
-Since both Visual Studio Code (VSCode) and GitHub utilize Git, we will begin with a brief overview of Git.
+Since both Visual Studio Code (VS Code) and GitHub utilize Git, we will begin with a brief overview of Git.
 The illustration below provides a comprehensive overview of the main Git commands.
 ![Git basics](./images/0-Git_basics.png)

 ## Github Fork, start from a repo of someone else (more often)